psonnera/cgm-remote-monitor/ai_evaluation.md

 *   **Debugging Mode:** An option to display the exact prompts and model sent to the LLM, shown above the LLM's response in the AI Evaluation tab.
 *   **Secure API Key Handling:** The LLM API key is stored as a server-side environment variable and is not exposed to the client.
 *   **Token Usage Tracking:** Automatically tracks the number of tokens consumed and API calls made to the LLM, viewable in Admin Tools.
-*   **Cancellable Analysis:** A "Cancel" button appears during an active analysis, allowing users to stop the process at any time.

-## Enhancements

-*   **Deterministic API Calls:** The plugin now uses specific parameters (`temperature: 0`, `top_p: 0.1`, `presence_penalty: 0`, `frequency_penalty: 0`) in the calls to the OpenAI API.
-This maximizes the determinism of the responses and ensures better adherence to the requested JSON schemas.
-*   **JSON Repair Guardrails:** The plugin now includes a robust JSON validation and repair mechanism.
-If the AI returns an invalid JSON response, the plugin will automatically make a "repair" call, asking the AI to fix the invalid JSON.
-This significantly improves the reliability of the analysis, especially for the multi-day summaries.
-These repair attempts are tracked and visible in the admin usage statistics.
-*   **Accordion UI for Reports:** The final and interim reports are now displayed in an accordion-style interface, making the results easier to navigate and read.
-The final report is expanded by default, while the interim reports are collapsed.

-## Bug Fixes

-*   **Monthly Spending Limit Check:** The check for the `AI_LLM_MONTHLY_USD_LIMIT` was previously using an inefficient method of calculating the current month's spending.
-This has been fixed to use the pre-calculated monthly summary, which is faster and more reliable.
-This ensures that the "Send to AI" button is correctly disabled and a warning is shown when the monthly spending limit is reached.
-*   **Stale Cost Estimate:** Fixed a bug where the "Estimated costs" display would not clear when loading a new dataset.
-This could lead to a misleading, stale cost being shown if the new analysis did not complete.
-The estimate is now cleared immediately when new data is loaded.
-*   **Button State During Final Call:** Fixed an issue where the "Send to AI" button would become active between the interim and final analysis calls.
-The button now displays "Final call..." and remains disabled until the entire process is complete, preventing accidental clicks.
-*   **Report Display Order:** The final summary report is now displayed at the top, above the individual daily (interim) reports, for a more logical and user-friendly layout.

 ## User Guide